jroth01/TransposeJS/README.md

 # Transpose.js
-A Javascript library for music transposition with JSON
+A Javascript library for music transposition using simple JSON objects.

 # Usage
-Transpose.js allows you to create individual notes, scales, and chords as simple JSON objects.
+Transpose.js allows you to create and edit individual notes, scales, and chords as JSON.

+If you're trying to make a music based web app in the browser, Transpose.js gives the data you need quickly in a simple format.

 ### Creating Individual Note Objects

-Notes are contain information about note name, midi note number, and octave.
+Notes are contain information about note name, MIDI note number, and octave.

     var note = getNote("C");
     console.log(note)